CheloGE/CarND-LaneLines-P1/writeup_template.md

 ![alt text][image3]

 4. Masking the image with a trapezoidal mask.
+The mask was tuned visually, as shown below:

 ![alt text][image4]

-5. Getting lines through the Hough space
+5. Getting lines through the Hough space.

 ![alt text][image5]

-6. Extrapolating lane lines to display them on the road frames
+6. Extrapolating lane lines to display them on the road frames.
+To achieve this the function ```draw_lines()``` was used differently.
+It was used twice, one for the left lane lines and one for the right lane lines.
+An axample of the final result is shown below:

 ![alt text][image6]